If it’s hard for you to tell the difference between product attributes and product features, don’t panic; you’re not alone!

 Unlike the previous examples, Macintyres lists their product features first.
 For this ring, you’ll see the weight category, cut, setting and metal used.
 At the bottom of the product page, customers can select the attribute, or size they’d like.

-Here’s the product page for “Casual Trousers with Trim.”
+Here’s the product page for “Green Cargo Trousers.”
 Under product name and price you’ll find product attributes, colors and sizes.
-Further down the same column, you’ll find product features: relaxed fit, sporty trousers, cotton side trim detail and pockets with plastic maxi-zips.
+Further down the same column, you’ll find product features: cargo trousers in bluish green.
+Medium-waisted model and straight cut with turned hems.

 This Alhambra 10FC Flamenco Guitar from Guitar from Spain has a few product attributes to pick from: the type of electronics included, as well as left or right-handed operation.
 If you navigate further down the page, you’ll see product features like the type of material used for the top, sides and back, neck, fingerboard and machine heads.